dotnet/roslyn/Compiler-release-process.md

 - review/triage issues that should be considered during that milestone (scrub unlabeled issues)
 - review public API changes
 - notify partners of preview and RTM packages being published to NuGet
+- announce the new features on the team blog and in the Visual Studio Preview release notes
 - remove any unused Language Version

 For each language feature: